ireneliu521/Crime-Data-from-San-Francisco_Case_R/Crime Analysis.md

-In this project, I will use exploratory data analysis (EDA) to analyze the crime data from San Francisco.
+In this case, I will use exploratory data analysis (EDA) to analyze the crime data from San Francisco.

 1: How many rows and columns of data do I have?